rentiansheng/mongodb_driver_transaction/README.md

 The mongodb server does not strictly bind the transaction in which the transaction is in, and the mongodb driver can initiate transactions to achieve this.
-Changing this solution will extend the mongodb golang driver code, It can be used for verification in mongodb driver 1.1.2 release and mongodb 4.0.x-4.2.x replic-set mode
+Changing this solution will extend the mongodb golang driver code, It can be used for verification in mongodb driver 1.1.2 release and mongodb 4.0.x-4.2.x replica-set mode

 ###### mongodb golang driver code extension content